kester2015/KeckLFC/README_DiskStation_Jun-14-1634-2023_DownloadConflict.md

 > Note: If you selected a different name for the environment, please replace "lfc-env" with the name you choose.

-We will use both conda and pip to install packages because some packages are not available in conda.
-To use `pip` we need to install it first.

-- <mark> Run `conda install pip` in terminal.</mark>

-You should see a list of packages to be installed.

-- <mark> Type "y" and press enter to confirm the installation if you see a prompt like "Proceed ([y]/n)?".
-You may also need to do this for the following package installation.</mark> Text highlight for this step will be omitted for the following package installation.

-You should see something like "Successfully installed ..." in the terminal if the installation is successful.

 ### 2.1 Install pyvisa

 pyvisa is a python package for instrument control.
 You can find more information about pyvisa in https://pyvisa.readthedocs.io/en/latest/.